sunfounder/pico-2w-kit/docs/source/bc_basic_circuit.rst

         The anode needs to be connected to the GPIO pin through a resistor; the cathode needs to be connected to the GND pin.

 #.
 Using a male-to-male (M2M) jumper wire, connect the LED short pin to the breadboard's negative power bus.
 #.
-Connect the GND pin of Pico 2W to the negative power bus using a jumper.
+Connect the GND pin of Pico 2 W to the negative power bus using a jumper.

 Beware of short circuits
 ------------------------------